joshh5790/Repp/README.md

 * create an interactions section that allows page visitors to interact with the music artist
 * Enable messaging between artists that mutually follow one another
 * Enable desktop preview while an artist edits their page
+* Create newsletter functionality for each artist page

 <div align="center">